MDGrey33/pyvisionai/README.md

 ## Logging

 The application maintains detailed logs of all operations:
-- Logs are stored in `content/log/` with timestamp-based filenames
+- By default, logs are stored in `content/log/` with timestamp-based filenames
 - Each run creates a new log file: `pyvisionai_YYYYMMDD_HHMMSS.log`
 - Logs include:
   - Timestamp for each operation